 But I can’t act like it’s always easy, either.
 So, what can a couple who is so different do in these situations?

-I think we are both coming to terms with the fact that we are on opposite sides of the spectrum, and we don’t need to try to change each other.
+I think we are both coming to terms with the fact that we are on opposite sides of the spectrum as an introvert and an extrovert, and we don’t need to try to change each other.
 It always feels better when we focus on how our differences actually compliment each other, and how we can continue to love each other as we are.
 Also, creating boundaries to make each other feel comfortable is huge.

 Marriage and love are a sacrifice.
-I believe we are called to step out of our comfort zone sometimes to make our spouse feel loved and to meet their needs.
+I believe we are called to step out of our comfort zone sometimes to make our spouses feel loved and to meet their needs.

 So I try.
 He tries too.
 It’s all about compromise and really trying to hear the other person out.
 Do we really need to go to that event?
 OK, if it means a lot to you, I will go.
 Other times, he realizes I’m in a place where being social and going out will actually hurt, and he agrees to staying home (or goes by himself) and gives me time to re-energize.
 We switch on and off on whose plans we will follow on different nights, and it works.
 I think the answers lie in compromise and respect.
-They are essential, and they work.
+They are essential for both an introvert and an extrovert, and they work.

 Originally published on the author’s blog